Church Wellesley Update

 News from the Church Wellesley Neighbourhood Association

-Barbara Hall Park will be undergoing improvements in the near future.
+Barbara Hall Park will be undergoing major improvements in the near future.
 The City is collaborating with the Church Wellesley community to develop a new vision and Master Plan.
 The objectives of the park vision and Master Plan are to enhance the park’s function for everyday use and, as a central gathering space for the City’s LGBTQ2S+ community, a space capable of accommodating passive and active uses, special events, moments of reflection, and to improve park maintenance and safety.

-In spring 2023, Phase 1 of Community Engagement took place, with an online survey and an in-person workshop.
-The results were collated and the following "Drivers of Change" were published on the City of Toronto website: A place with diverse users and needs Barbara Hall Park has diverse users with varied needs.
-In many ways, the space is expected to be “everything to everyone”: a space for the everyday, while also being a place for reflection, mourning, celebration, and where people come to access the services of the 519 Community Centre.
+Finalized Drivers of Change These are the opportunities and challenges driving the need for a change to the park’s design.
+A place with diverse users and needs Barbara Hall Park has diverse users with varied needs.
+In many ways, the space is expected to be “everything to everyone”: a space for the everyday, while also being a place for reflection, mourning and celebration, and where people come to access the services of the 519 Community Centre.
 In the past, the park accommodated all of these uses quite well, but this has not been the case more recently.
 There is a lack of cohesion between the different park elements, and the park struggles to accommodate the huge number of users who visit during the annual Green Space Festival.
 A green heart in need of improvement The park is the green heart of the Church-Wellesley Village – a highly prized oasis of green within the community that is also its central gathering place.
 The raised lawn, garden beds, and canopy trees are all highly valued by nearby residents.
 However, the park lacks an appropriate range of seating, is not properly lit, and the pathways are not wide enough to accommodate heavy use.
 The programmed spaces present maintenance challenges that the community would like improved.
 The park has a lack of flat surfaces which make it difficult to program.
 A place for reflection and grief As the home of two significant LGBTQ2S+ memorials, the Toronto AIDS Memorial and the Trans Memorial, Barbara Hall Park is an important community space for grief, reflection, and activism.
 There is a strong desire to maintain these memorials as places where people can grieve or reflect quietly.
 However, there is a feeling that these memorials are not properly or clearly identified or maintained and they are sometimes vandalized.
 In addition, the AIDS Memorial does not resonate strongly with HIV-positive youth, who feel it should also inspire hope and celebrate the lives of those people who are currently living with HIV.
 A place where people sometimes feel unsafe The lack of clear sightlines throughout the park and the presence of dark corners present safety challenges and often attract undesirable activities, like drug use and drug dealing.
 Particular areas of the park, including the area to the south of the 519 and the northeast corner of the park, lack good lighting and/or programming and can feel particularly unsafe.
-Future phase timeline:
+Draft Vision Statement A vision statement is a short description of the ideal future park.
+It inspires everyone towards a common understanding of the project’s overall goals.
+The draft vision for Barbara Hall park is: A revitalized Barbara Hall Park will be an inclusive and welcoming space that is the green focal point of the City’s 2SLGBTQ+ community in the Church-Wellesley Village.
+As home of the AIDS and Trans Memorials, the park will offer calm and quiet space for reflection and mourning of those lost, while also celebrating the history and resilience of the 2SLGBTQ+ community through heritage interpretation, art and culture.
+The park design will ensure it is a place where everyone in the surrounding community feels welcome and comfortable while centering needs of the most vulnerable.
+Barbara Hall Park will be a highly accessible, functional and cohesive space that is easy to program and is animated throughout the year with community-focused programming for people of all ages, ethnicities, abilities, and incomes.
+It will be a place to gather, celebrate, and heal.
+Draft Guiding Principles Guiding principles are high-level directions that reflect the community’s most important values and ideas for how the park should look and feel.
+They help guide how the park should be designed so that the vision statement can be achieved.
+The draft guiding principles for Barbara Hall Park are:

 Comments are closed.